 There is no system in place for exemption from the application of the accelerated procedure - even for vulnerable persons.
-Elderly or disabled people are can also be placed under an accelerated procedure (and are therefore given less favourable reception conditions).
+Elderly or disabled people can also be placed under an accelerated procedure (and are therefore given less favourable reception conditions).

-Legally, the provisions that allow for placement in an accelerated procedure are indicative only and they can be bypassed by the Prefectures who have to carry out an individual assessment of the person's situation.86 For example, very occasionally, in the case of multiple nationalities in a single family, the Rhône department Prefecture grants temporary leave to remain even though one of the family members originates from a safe country of origin.
-However, the 2012 OFPRA activity report clearly demonstrates a huge recourse to accelerated procedures for asylum seekers coming from countries lists as safe countries of origin (91% of these requests are treated under the accelerated procedure^{8'}).
+Legally, the provisions that allow for placement in an accelerated procedure are indicative only and they can be bypassed by the Prefectures who have to carry out an individual assessment of the person's situation.144 For example, very occasionally, in the case of multiple nationalities in a single family, the Rhône department Prefecture grants temporary leave to remain even though one of the family members originates from a safe country of origin.
+However, the 2013 OFPRA activity report clearly demonstrates a wide use of accelerated procedures for asylum seekers coming from countries listed as safe countries of origin145 (91.5% of these requests are treated under the accelerated procedure146).

 OFPRA (French Office for the Protection of Refugees and Stateless Persons) is the authority responsible for the decision at first instance in accelerated procedures.
-Its decisions should in theory be made within 15 calendar days.88 In 2012, the median period for the examination of first asylum requests in accelerated procedure was 45 days.89
+Its decisions should in theory be made within 15 calendar days.147 In 2013, the median period for the examination of first asylum requests in accelerated procedure was 55 days.148